ASalem020/Django-React/README.md

-# 🚀 Fund Me - Crowdfunding Platform
+# 🚀 Crowd Spark - Crowdfunding Platform

 A modern, full-stack crowdfunding platform built with Django REST Framework and React.
 This application allows users to create campaigns, make donations, and track funding progress in real-time.